fawzben/drone/JOURNAL.md

 **To-do** :

-- [ ] PID loop : no need for actual controller data, I can manually input desired commands and check on serial plotter
+- [x] PID loop : no need for actual controller data, I can manually input desired commands and check on serial plotter

 - [ ] Motor matrix mixer : how each motor will act to correct the PID error

 - [ ] ESP32 output on ESC : exactly how signal translates to motor speed

 - [ ] Buy and plug in radio receiver

+## Entry 9 (30/08/26)

+*Note : Pitch and roll must be capped at < |90deg| (or even ±45deg possibly) through radio sticks.
+Above the ±90 mark, Euler Angles and atan methods are no longer applicable (pitch and roll get mixed up,...)

+**What I did** :

+- PID loop : integrated it to the Pitch-roll complementary filter.